Paul Krassner: Other activities

 In 1962 Krassner published an anonymous interview with Dr Robert Spencer detailing his involvement in illegal but safe abortions.
 Subsequent to the publication, he received calls from women asking to be put in contact with the interviewee.
 Krassner was later subpoenaed to appear before grand juries investigating abortion crime.

 In 1965 he contributed to the Free University of New York a lecture entitled "Why the New York Times is funnier than Mad Magazine".
 In 1968, Krassner signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.

 In the 1960s, Krassner was a regular contributor to several men's magazines including Cavalier and Playboy.
 Cavalier hired Krassner for $1,000 per month to write a column called "The Naked Emperor."
 In 1971, Krassner worked as a weekend radio personality and disk jockey at San Francisco's ABC-FM radio affiliate, KSFX, (subsequently KGO-FM).
 Under the pseudonym "Rumpelforeskin", he satirized culture and politics while espousing his atheism.
 He was also a contributor to early issues of Mad magazine.
 He often appeared as a stand-up comedian, and he was among those featured in the 2005 documentary The Aristocrats.
 Krassner was also a prolific lecturer and was a frequent speaker at both the Starwood Festival and the WinterStar Symposium.
 In 1998 he was featured at the Rock & Roll Hall of Fame with Wavy Gravy during their exhibit entitled I Want to Take You Higher: The Psychedelic Era 1965–1969.
-He was a columnist for The Nation, AVN Online and High Times Magazine.
+He was a columnist for The Nation, AVN Online and High Times.
 He also blogged at The Huffington Post and The Rag Blog.

 Krassner wrote about the Patty Hearst trial and possible connections between the Symbionese Liberation Army and the Federal Bureau of Investigation (FBI).

 Krassner's legs appeared in John Lennon and Yoko Ono's 1971 film Up Your Legs Forever.

 Singer Cass Elliot greatly admired Krassner.
 In a 1968 interview with Rolling Stone she expressed her desire for Krassner to write the liner notes for her new solo album.
-"I met him with Timothy Leary," Elliott said, "and I fell instantly in love with his entire mind and body, and I would do anything for him.
+"I met him with Timothy Leary," Elliot said, "and I fell instantly in love with his entire mind and body, and I would do anything for him.
 He's a hopeless idealist.
 I asked him to write my liner notes and he was delighted.
 He asked me what to write.
 I said write about the Yippies or write about anything; just write what you would like people to read, it doesn't have to do with the album."